 How to Make Grammar Fun!

 Focusing not only on what to say, but also how to say it, can be daunting for students.
 The only way I’ve found that helps students transfer isolated grammar (and conventions) into writer’s workshop is through repeated opportunities for practice.
 I should say, successful practice.
 Students need to use grammar correctly multiple times (too many times to count) before we can expect them to use it correctly in their writing.
 And even then we usually have to remind them to do so.
 It’s enough to turn your hair gray!
-But if we’ve given students many chances to show they can use grammar correctly, and we’ve provided helpful tools in their writer’s notebooks and on anchor charts, then we can start to hold them accountable for using it successfully in their writing.
+But if we’ve given students many guided opportunities to show they can use grammar correctly, and we’ve provided helpful tools in their writer’s notebooks and on anchor charts, then we can start to hold them accountable for using it successfully in their writing.
 We can offer a gentle, or sometimes blatant reminder (“You know how to form a compound sentence.
 Go do it!”), send them on their way, and expect an improved edit and revision for our next writing conference.

-The kids did a great job with the game, and the mistakes they made were helpful to us when we design follow up lessons.
-Our plan is to have students write their own sentences to add to the game.
+To play Wowza! students were awarded points when they held up their card with the correct FANBOYS conjunction, and I awarded a point for each correct response (But and Yet can be used interchangeably).
+The kids did a great job with the game, and the mistakes they made were helpful for designing follow up lessons.
+The next step is to have students write their own sentences to add to the game.
 With their peers as their audience, and the need for the sentences to be absolutely correct, it should prove to be a worthwhile activity with big payoffs.
-I was also really pleased to see students checking their FANBOYS writer’s notebooks page to double check their answers and justify them to group members.
+I was really pleased to see students checking their FANBOYS writer’s notebooks page to double check their answers and justify them to group members.
 They were able to settle many disagreements by using this resource.
-Any way I can get students to use the tools I provide is a big win in my book!
-Check out the game, cards, and FANBOYS sheet below.
-And make grammar fun!
+Any time I can get students to use the tools I provide is a big win in my book!